illinoistech-itm/jhajek/itmo-453/syllabus/syllabus.md

                  [https://hajek.youcanbook.me](https://hajek.youcanbook.me "Booking APP URL")
 ---------------- --------------------------------------------------------

-**Course Catalog Description:** Computing applications hosted on dynamically-scaled virtual resources available as services are considered.
-Collaborative and non-collaborative "cloud-resident" applications are analyzed with respect to cost, device/location independence, scalability, reliability, security, and sustainability.
-Commercial and local cloud architectures are examined.
-A group-based integration of course topics will result in a project employing various cloud computing technologies.
-[ITMO 444 Bulletin Description](http://bulletin.iit.edu/courses/itmo/ "ITMO 444 Bulletin Description")
+**Course Catalog Description:** Students learn the administration topics and concepts of IT orchestration, automation, monitoring, and metric collection.
+Topics include configuring industry standard automation tooling and using scripting to achieve immutable infrastructure.
+Students will learn how to monitor and collect and present metrics in regards to the infrastructure they deploy.
+[ITMO 453 Bulletin Description](http://bulletin.iit.edu/courses/itmo/ "ITMO 453 Bulletin Description")

-**Prerequisites:** ITMD 321, Credit: Lab 3-0-3
+**Prerequisites:** ITMP 340 and ITMO 356, Credit: Lab 3-0-3

 **Lecture Day, Time & Place:** Monday and Wednesday 3:35 pm - 4:50 pm in [John T. Rettaliata Engineering Center](https://www.iit.edu/about/campus-information/mies-campus/mies-campus-map "IIT Campus Map URL"), room 032 on IIT’s Mies Campus in Chicago.